agottipati9/x24x4/README.md

 This will start migration process.

-**NOTE: Due to stability with OAI, the handover may fail, causing the base stations to crash.
+**NOTE: Due to stability issues with OAI, the handover may fail, causing the base stations to crash.
 If this happens, simply kill the previous commands and restart all the services.**

 # Conducting Bandwidth Tests
 ## Setting up the UE for iPerf